smdsbz/smdsbz.github.io/_posts/2019-11-13-ceph-and-paxos.md

 1. The *time to live* is configured among all Paxos learners.
 On expiration, the previous version of proposition is no longer valid.

-2. It seems Ceph relies on an authouritative clock for checking expiration, if clocks are un-synchronized, the `last_committed` version will not expire on all learners **simultaneously**.
+2. It seems Ceph relies on an authouritative clock for expiration timeout.
+If clocks are un-synchronized, the `last_committed` version will not expire on all learners **simultaneously**.